st.user

 Community Cloud

-will behave the same as a locally running app.
+Starting from Streamlit version 1.42.0, you can't use st.user to retrieve a user's Community Cloud account email.
+To access user information, you must set up an identity provider and configure authentication ([auth]) in your app's secrets.
 Remember to update your identity provider's configuration and your app's secrets to allow your new domain.
 A list of IP addresses used by Community Cloud is available if needed.
-An authentication-configured app counts as your one, allowed private app.
+An authentication-configured app counts as your single allowed private app.

 Get user info as a dictionary.

-This method primarily exists for internal use and is not needed for most cases. st.experimental_user returns an object that inherits from dict by default.
+This method primarily exists for internal use and is not needed for most cases. st.user returns an object that inherits from dict by default.

 (Dict[str,str]) | A dictionary of the current user's information. |